Pre-auction strategic communication: Extensions and robustness

 \section{Extensions and robustness}

 Thus far, this paper has focused on the case where bidder messaging is completely costless, and bidders can decide whether or not to participate in a seller's sequentially-optimal mechanism after it is chosen.
-However, the setup and equilibria analyzed raises several robustness concerns.
-First, why would a bidder would choose to participate in this communication stage at all if sending the messages were costly?
+However, the setup and equilibria analyzed raise several robustness concerns.
+First, why would a bidder choose to participate in this communication stage at all if sending the messages were costly?
 Indeed, if there was any positive cost $\epsilon$ to sending the communication messages at $t=1$, the equilibria described in the previous sections would unravel if bidders are given the decision to participate or not in the communication stage and there are no other changes to the model.
 This is because a seller maximizing revenue after receiving messages must leave a positive measure of bidder types sending those messages interim utility below $\epsilon$, and therefore these bidder types would not participate.
 Additionally, the threshold equilibria described are sustained by complete indifference between the types below the threshold regarding whether they should report truthfully or not.
-Motivated by these concerns, this section shows that some of the equilibria described in the previous sections arise as the limit of equilibria of some natural perturbations of the model.
+Motivated by these concerns, this section shows that some of the equilibria described in the previous sections arise as the limit of equilibria of some natural perturbations of the model, but that some thresholds are more fragile than others, and that the robustness of a threshold equilibrium depends on which seller regime is being analyzed.
+As in the previous section, I focus on the $n=2$ case.